manuellara/transfers-docs/docs/introduction/what-is-transfers.md

 # What is Transfers?

 **Transfers** is a cloud based SaaS application that aims to modernize the student transfer process.
-It allows parents to submit applications easily and districts the ability to process them efficiently.
-Results are then published to a dashboard to help districts make decisions. **Transfers** is built with the best technologies available to make the student transfer process as frictionless as possible.

 ## Why should I use Transfers?